ackertyson/vue-dmresource/README.md

 to a subroute of your backend API; see example below.

 You can specify an exact URL by including `exact: true` in your route definition.
-In most browsers including a leading `/` will cause that URL to be interpreted relative to the host portion of the current URL; omitting the leading slash will typically append to the current URL path; including the protocol usually will allow you to specify the exact URL from start to finish.
+Including a leading `/` will cause that URL to be interpreted relative to `window.location.host` (the site document root); omitting the leading slash makes it a relative URL; including a protocol (`http://`) will allow you to specify the exact URL from start to finish.

 When using named URL parameters in custom methods, verbs `PATCH`, `POST` and `PUT` require that all parameters be contained in the BODY of the request, which